joey04/xulBlock-Advanced/README.md

 Prior to releasing xBA, I had already used my modified 1.14.16 for three months in my primary browser, Pale Moon, without any problems.
 It's a stable, reliable codebase.

-(I'm not claiming that there won't be a future need for additional capability.
-I'm simply stating that when I publicly released xBA, it was already capable of doing everything I wanted.)

 ## What's different from uBO
-There are important changes in xBA, but the _vast majority_ of behavior remains unchanged, especially from the fork point of [uBO 1.14.16](https://github.com/gorhill/uBlock/releases/tag/1.14.16).

 ### HTTP Referer spoofing
 This is the one feature of uMatrix I wanted that wasn't already in uBO, so I added it.
 See [its wiki page](https://github.com/joey04/xulBlock-Advanced/wiki/HTTP-Referer-spoofing) for all info.